davidmjadams/simpleshapes/content/stream-of-consciousness/A-thought.md

 draft: false
 ---

 This is what I think, or do I?
+I dunno